PascalSharp/PascalSharp.Compiler/README.md

 * Rename output assemblies for consistency

 ## Building
-PascalABC is being developed in Visual Studio Community 2017.
-Use IDE or MSBuild command line to build PascalABC.NET solution.
+Pascal# is being developed in Visual Studio Community 2017.
+Use IDE or MSBuild command line to build Pascal# solution.
 Do not forget to add `/restore` command line key to MSBuild.

-Use any modern (5.4+) [Mono](http://www.mono-project.com/download/) MSBuild (not xbuild) to build PascalABC.NET on non-Windows platforms.
+Use any modern (5.4+) [Mono](http://www.mono-project.com/download/) MSBuild (not xbuild) to build Pascal# on non-Windows platforms.

 ## Architecture
 * Lite IDE (PascalSharp.IDE.Lite, Windows-only)